Adam Weitsman: Career

 In 2021, he started Viridium LLC, a cryptocurrency mining company.
 As of 2022, he is a billionaire.

 Weitsman is involved philanthropically.
 He has a collection of 19th-century American stoneware which he has been donating to the New York State Museum in Albany since 1998.
 In 2019, Weitsman donated $100,000 for the renovation and expansion of the Rescue Mission's Clarence L. Jordan Food Service and Culinary Education Center.
 In 2019, Weitsman donated $10,000 to Vera House, a non-profit tackling domestic and sexual violence abuse in Central New York.
 In 2020, Weitsman offered a college campus he acquired to any federal, state, or local government agency to set up a base camp to help find a cure for the Coronavirus.

 Weitsman is fan of Syracuse University's athletic programs, especially the men's basketball.
 He is a long-time friend of basketball coach Jim Boeheim.
 In 2021, Weitsman offered to pay $1,000,000 to local charities, following the win of the basketball team, Boeheim's Army.
 In September 2022, Weitsman announced that he will offer $1 million per year in Name, Image and Likeness deal to one five-star football player and one five-star basketball player to represent his companies, with a hope that athlete will find Syracuse to be a desirous destination, this however didn't pan out.
 He also had additional NIL deals in progress with Syracuse players, but there were no NIL commitments as of 2025.

+On April 19, 2025, at Night 2 of WrestleMania 42, Weitsman was introduced as a guest commentator for the WWE Women's Championship match between Jade Cargill and Rhea Ripley.
+He had no microphone on his headset, contributed no commentary throughout the match, and was hypothesized by wrestling journalist Dave Meltzer to have simply paid for the privilege of sitting close to the action.

 Personal life

-Weitsman met his wife, Kim Weitsman (then Kim DeFrance) in the summer of 2000.
+Weitsman met his wife, Kim Weitsman (then Kim DeFrance) in 2000.
 In 2004, DeFrance left her modeling career to work alongside Weitsman as an operations manager for Upstate Shredding.
 They married in June 2006 in Skaneateles and have three children.

+In 2004, Weistman served eight months of a year-long prison sentence after pleading guilty to 84 counts of bank fraud.